TABLE OF CONTENT

 Assessment Process

 The CICA follows the tariff table.
 Basically, the amount depends on injury severity.
-For example, mild physical injuries get minimal compensation than serious life-altering injuries.
+For example, mild injuries get a smaller amount than serious injuries.

 Standard Time Limit